-PCBWeb’s DK catalog contains a lot of parts that already contains its symbol and footprint, but still, there are more parts that are not yet defined, for these we have the part editor to use.
+PCBWeb’s Arrow catalog contains a lot of parts that already contains its symbol and footprint, but still, there are more parts that are not yet defined, for these we have the part editor to use.

 For the following weeks, we will discuss and show you more about the Part Editor tool and its features that some of you might not have been able to use.